therenegar/launch/README.md

 50 different lessons focusing on different skills and types of texts, with a focus on technical writing and coding.

-Records are maintained so you can keep track of your high scores.
+Records are maintained so you can keep track of your achievements.

 <img width="360" height="300" alt="!TYPO" src="https://github.com/user-attachments/assets/aade6dc0-c109-488e-b86a-ac85069d7cfa" />